syncfusion-content/flutter-docs/Flutter/pdf-viewer/page-layout-and-scroll-direction.md

 * Vertical scrolling
 * Horizontal scrolling

-If scroll direction is not specified, continuous page layout mode defaults to vertical scrolling and single page layout mode defaults to horizontal scrolling.
+If the scroll direction is not specified, continuous page layout mode defaults to vertical scrolling, and single page layout mode defaults to horizontal scrolling.

 ### Vertical scrolling